School Year Plan

 Families at Pius X may request Remote Learning for their student.
 To apply for remote learning, complete the student agreement, parent agreement and application found below.
 Return completed request forms to Assistant Principal Terry Kathol at email@example.com.
 These documents will be reviewed by school administrators and considered for approval.
 Students are expected to be in attendance in school while this review process is occurring, and will be notified when the school has reached a decision.

 Families of Pius X High School are invited to apply for tuition relief only if the family has been financially impacted by the COVID-19 pandemic (e.g., loss or reduction of income, loss of business, or extra medical bills).
-This is for tuition relief for the 2019/2020 academic year.
+This is for tuition relief for this academic year.
 Learn More

 Return to School Plan